Laykel/dotfiles/README.md

 ### kde:
 - Contains different config files for my kde setup.

-### i3:
-- Contains my i3config file as well as my bar config and a cheat sheet.

 ### Scripts folder
 - This folder contains a script to update the package lists and the configs plugins, a script to deploy the dotfiles on a new system (provided the folder is cloned in ~/Dev/dotfiles), and the package lists.